 Tish Evangelista / Partner + Creative Director

-Strategically our goals were threefold; (i) position Fireclay as fresh, innovative, and yet rooted in methodology; (ii) express Fireclay as an iconic and confident brand; (iii) communicate a sense of warmth and approachability.
+Strategically our goals were threefold: (i) position Fireclay as fresh and innovative, yet rooted in methodology; (ii) express Fireclay as an iconic and confident brand; (iii) and communicate a sense of warmth and approachability.

 Meghan Berckes / Art Director

 Product photography played a large role in the new visual language.
-The photography art direction was derived from three goals; (i) to capture the beauty and variety of materials, colors, finishes and product range; (ii) to accommodate a variety of colors, usage scenarios and seasonal stories; (iii) to showcase the beauty of the tiles in a new, unexpected way.
+The photography art direction was derived from three goals: (i) to capture the beauty and variety of materials, colors, finishes and product ranges; (ii) to accommodate a variety of colors, usage scenarios, and seasonal stories; (iii) and to showcase the beauty of the tiles in a new, unexpected way.